scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 from high-level symbolic definitions also implies that domain scientists are able to quickly adjust the numerical method and discretisation to the individual problem and hardware architecture [Louboutin17a]_.

-In the following example we will demonstrate the generation of forward and adjoint operators for the acoustic wave equation to implement the so-called adjoint test.
-The governing equation is defined as
+In the following example we will demonstrate the generation of forward and adjoint operators for the acoustic wave equation and verify their correctness using the so-called *adjoint test*.
+This test, also knwon as *dot product test*, verifies that the implementation of an adjoint operator indeed computes the conjugate transpose of the forward operator.
+Conceptually this amounts to verifying that the adjoint operator reverses the information flow of the forward operator.

+The governing wave equation for the forward oeprator is defined as

 .. math::
     m \frac{\partial^2 u}{\partial t^2}